nanzggits/secure-that3/README.md

    - Click **Commit change** to open a **pull request**.
    - Click **Ready for review** and **Merge pull request**.

+✅ **Now, your repository has CodeQL enabled and can automatically detect vulnerabilities!**

 ---

 ### **2. Detecting and Managing Secrets (Secret Scanning & Push Protection)**
 📌 **Objective:** Learn how to verify **Secret Scanning and Push Protection settings**, commit a secret using the GitHub UI, view secret alerts, and properly remove exposed secrets.

 #### **Steps**